|

 the 30-chapter book

 documents more than 50 years of history in this research field.
-In 2008, I was elected to a
+In 2008 and then in 2014, I was

-6-year term as a council member of National Council of Radiation Protection
+elected to a 6-year term as a council member of National Council of Radiation

-involved in organizing several international conferences: World Congress on
+in the technical committee for several international conferences: World

 in Nuclear Applications & Monte Carlo 2013 (SNA